 5.6.1 Description

-ETSI GS ZSM 012 clause A.3 describes the scenarios and need for AI/ML model validation during pre-deployment / post-deployment and model reality monitoring.
+ETSI GS ZSM 012 [i.14] clause A.3 describes the scenarios and needs for AI/ML model validation during pre-deployment / post-deployment and model reality monitoring.
 ETSI GS ZSM 012 Clause 4.2 describes the diversity in the development, deployment environments, and various types of trainings.
 ETSI GS ZSM 012 Clause 4.2.3.1 and 4.2.3.2 describes the ML model validation service and ML sandbox configuration service respectively.
 An ML Entity can be an ML model or ML enabled service which may be used in one or more network and service management use cases

 As described in ETSI GS ZSM012 clause A.3 and clause 4.2 after an ML Model is trained, validation is done to ensure the training process is completed successfully.
 The validation of a ML model is done to check whether the ML model has achieved the required accuracy.
 After the training and the validation of the ML model accuracy, the ML Entity may need to be evaluated to confirm its performance in its intended network and service management use case.